Mexico road trip – The plan

 - BahÃa de Kino was a big surprise.
 It’s another beach town, and I met a super friendly group of people at the Islandia RV park.
 This is in the old Mexican part of Kino Bay, and it’s not like the fancy new properties in New Kino Bay.
 To me, that makes it much more charming!
 There’s a group of international ex-pats here, who invited me to go sailing, attend an anniversary dinner, and much more.
 In fact, I hated to leave, and cut out some other trip plans in order to spend more time here.
 I’ll be back! 🙂

 - Magdalena de Kino.
-Driving back, I stopped for a night in Magdalena.
+Driving back, I stopped for a night in Magdalena de Kino.
 I’d always bypassed this town on the highway before, but when I discovered that it’s one of Mexico’s Pueblos Magicos (magic towns), I decided it would be worth a stop.
 It is an attractive little town, with a stately cathedral and a lovely town square, all green and shady.
 The town’s namesake is Padre Kino, a Spanish missionary explorer, who founded missions as far north as Tucson.
 His bones are on display here – it’s a bit ghoulish for my taste, but nevertheless I went and ogled them like everybody else.
 Overall, it’s a pleasant town, and makes a good stop on the trip.

 PHOTO CREDITS: Deanna Keahey